 Besides that, there’s also the small print that you may not be aware of when opening a personal bank account.
 Most banks require us to confirm that the account will be used for personal matters only.
 If you have lots of business transactions or handle a lot of cash, your bank might ask you to open a separate business account.

 If you decide to open a business account, it’s worth shopping around for the best deal.
 Some banks offer 12-month free business banking, then start charging you later.
-At N26, we have a free business account designed specifically for freelancers and the self-employed, with an array of additional perks, such as free ATM withdrawals and free payments in any currency.
+At N26, we have a free business account designed specifically for freelancers and the self-employed, with an array of additional perks, such as free ATM withdrawals in euros and free payments in any currency.
 It’s a matter of finding what matters and works for you.

 What you need to open a business bank account for freelancers